-HAGC has established an exception payment standard of up to one hundred, twenty (120) percent of the published SAFMR as a reasonable accommodation if the family meets HUD's definition of a disabled family as determined by the family's processor.
+- 1. HAGC has established an exception payment standard of up to one hundred, twenty percent (120%) of the published SAFMR as a reasonable accommodation if the family meets HUD's definition of a disabled family as determined by the family's processor. - 2.
+HAGC has established an exception payment standard of up to one hundred, forty percent (140%) of the published SAFMR as a reasonable accommodation for HUD-VASH only if the family meets HUD's definition of a disabled family as determined by the family's processor.

 Approval by HAGC's Reasonable Accommodation Coordinator in accordance with Section 2.03 of this Plan is not required under such circumstances.
-Any unit approved under this exception payment standard must still meet the reasonable rent requirements in accordance with Section 8.04 of this Plan.
+Any unit approved under these exception payment standards must still meet the reasonable rent requirements in accordance with Section 8.04 of this Plan.